2004 Great Plains Storm Photography Trips

 Another unexpected expedition in northeastern Oklahoma yields another success.
 Highlights: Two tornadoes and supercell structure.

 |Day 11: May 29, Western Oklahoma

 A big outbreak day turns out successful with tornadoes west of Oklahoma City.
 Highlights: Anticyclonic tornado, airborne trees, vortex sound, large hail and extreme winds.

-The last storm observation day of Plains trip #2 takes place on a High Risk day in difficult chase terrain.
+The last storm photography day of Plains trip #2 takes place on a High Risk day in difficult chase terrain.
 Highlight: Supercell structure, anvil crawler lightning show

-An storm observation day in Nebraska falls short of tornadoes.
+An storm photography day in Nebraska falls short of tornadoes.
 Highlights: Supercell structure, rainbows and a nice lightning show.

-A long drive to Iowa results in a successful storm observation day.
+A long drive to Iowa results in a successful storm photography day.
 Highlights: One tornado, storm structure and a great lightning show.